Western Hemisphere Institute for Security Cooperation: School of the Americas

 During the 1980s, Mexico, El Salvador, and Colombia made-up seventy two percent of the school's cadets.

 On September 21, 1984, the school was expelled from Panama under the terms of the Panama Canal Treaty.
 Prior to this expulsion, politicians and journalists in Panama had complained that civilian graduates from the school engaged in repressive and antidemocratic behavior.
-The army considered relocating the school to Fort Allen in Juana Díaz, Puerto Rico, ultimately choosing Fort Benning, Georgia, where it re-opened in December 1984 as part of the U.S. Army Training and Doctrine Command.
+The army considered relocating the school to Fort Allen in Juana Díaz, Puerto Rico, ultimately choosing Fort Benning (briefly known as Fort Moore), Georgia, where it re-opened in December 1984 as part of the U.S. Army Training and Doctrine Command.

 In 1989, the school established a policy on human rights instruction and revised its curriculum to integrate human rights training.
 According to the school, cadets received between four and forty hours of human rights training depending on their length of attendance.
 Instructors received sixteen hours of human rights training before they began to teach.

-As the Cold War drew to a close around 1991, the foreign policy of the United States shifted focus from "anti-communism" to the War on Drugs, with "narcoguerillas" replacing "communists".
-This term was later replaced by "the more ominous sounding 'terrorist'".
+As the Cold War drew to a close around 1991, the foreign policy of the United States shifted focus from anti-communism to the war on drugs, with narcoguerillas replacing communists.
+The focus later shifted again to terrorism.
 Now, all elements of the School of the Americas are located at Fort Benning with the exception of the Helicopter School Battalion which is located at Fort Rucker, Alabama.